Ind-J/Ind-J.github.io/README.md

 ![WireFrame3](images/wireframe3.png)

+The website as seen is pretty straight forward.
+There is on all pages a section on the top to help the user to navigate the site between the different tabs.
+All hyperlinks are also underlined, making it easier for the user to identify them as well.
+There is not much responsive design so most of it is simply text for the user to read through to learn more about me as a person.

 ## Task 2: Follow-up Questions

 For this task, please include your answers for the questions described in [Lab 4](L4.md) file below: